section-engineering-education/engineering-education/articles/introduction-to-android-views-and-view-groups/index.md

 ### Introduction
-All user’s interaction with an Android application is via the user interface (UI).
+All user’s interaction with an Android application is via the user interface (UI)  <cite>[User interface](https://www.studytonight.com/android/introduction-to-views)<cite>.
 Therefore, knowing the fundamentals of the android application’s user interface is very essential.
-The user interface of an android application is made up of a collection of views and view groups.
+The user interface of an android application is made up of a collection of views and view groups <cite>[User interface](https://www.programmersought.com/article/47124971866/)<cite>.
 This article goes through commonly used views, view groups, and the attributes associated with them.

 #### Prerequisites
-To follow through this article, you’ll need to:
+You will need the following to follow through this article:
 - Have [Android Studio](https://developer.android.com/studio) installed.
-- Have basic knowledge of building Android applications.
+- Have a basic understanding of building Android applications.

 #### Views
 A view is a rectangular block on the screen used to create UI components.
-It refers to the `android.view.View ` class, which is the base class for all GUI components.
+It refers to the `android.view.View ` class, which is the foundation class of all views for GUI elements.

 The attributes `android:layout_width` and `android:layout_height` is mandatory for every view and view group.
-They can take two forms that are `wrap_content`(adjusts height and width to the content) and `match_parent`(adjusts height and width to the full size of the parent container).
-They can also take specific density pixel values(dp/dip)
+They will take two types that display attributes of wrap-content(adjust height and width to the content) and match-parent(adjust height and width to the maximum size of the parent container).
+They can also take specific density pixel values(dp/dip).

 Some of the commonly used views in android are: